 Just 3 to 6 mg of beta carotene will lower your chances of getting a chronic disease (R).

 Where Can You Find the Best Sources of Beta Carotene?

-Beta-carotene is highest in orange, yellow, and red colored foods and I’m not talking about Mac & Cheese.
+Beta-carotene is highest in orange, yellow, and red-colored foods and I’m not talking about Mac & Cheese.
 Find beta carotene in carrots, spinach, sweet potatoes, mango, and apricots (R).
 The best thing: you only need 1 serving (½ a cup) a day to improve your antioxidant levels.
 Healthy Thanksgiving Tips: sit down to a plate of vegetables BEFORE the meal to increase your beta-carotene foods.
 This will both fill you up so you won’t overeat AND give you lots of beta carotene.
 Enjoy a serving of beta-carotene rich foods like sweet potatoes at your meal too!
 Have your family and friends bring a side dish of spiced carrots!

 Tip 2: Increase your Glutathione

-Glutathione is a THE most prominent antioxidant in the body, so it should be biggest focus of getting healthy this Thanksgiving.
+Glutathione is THE most prominent antioxidant in the body, so it should be the biggest focus of getting healthy this Thanksgiving.
 Glutathione is made in the liver and helps to regulate digestion, immune support, and overall health.
 Glutathione has tremendous roles in keeping us healthy.
 Like other antioxidants, it protects cells from stress brought on by environmental and dietary triggers.
 What does glutathione do?

 - Glutathione helps regenerate vitamins C and E (R)